Rufus Porter (painter): Airship

 In 1849 Porter planned to build an 800-foot steam-powered airship with accommodations for 50 to 100 passengers, aiming to convey miners to the California Gold Rush.
 He had already built and flown several scale models in Boston and New York.
 He advertised New York-to-California service, asking a $50 down payment for a $200 fare, and began building immediately.
 His first "aeroport" was 240 feet long; it was destroyed by a tornado.
 Later that year, he began a 700-foot version with new backers, but during a showing of the almost-complete dirigible on Thanksgiving Day, rowdy visitors tore the hydrogen bag and destroyed it.
 In 1854 his third attempt ended with technical troubles.

+Personal life

+Porter proclaimed his Christian faith, as for example in the first issue of Scientific American:

+First, then, let us, as rational creatures, be ever ready to acknowledge God as our Creator and daily Preserver; and that we are each of us individually dependant on his special care and good will towards us, in supporting the wonderful action of nature which constitutes our existence; and in preserving us from the casualties, to which our complicated and delicate structure is liable.

 Death and legacy

 Porter died on August 13, 1884, at the home of his son, Rufus Frank Porter (1859-?), in West Haven, Connecticut.
-He was buried in Oak Grove Cemetery, West Haven, Connecticut.

 Porter's obituary in the Scientific American described his remarkable life and "abnormally busy career", which had seen 21 American presidents take office.
 The magazine pronounced "he has gone to the grave leaving a name 'writ in water,' we still think that in the world of invention his name will be fully blazoned as a material benefactor to his fellow men...
 We may add in conclusion that although he has not in any sense attained the fame and eminence of Morse, a Howe, or Edison, Rufus Porter will live as one of the best and brightest examples of the versatility of American invention."